brunner-itb/iScience/README.md

 </h1>

 For clarification, a fully documented `example_parameters.py` file has be created at `model/scripts/paper_models/example_parameters.py`.
-Refer to it if questions regarding the parameters and how to change them arises. \
+Refer to it if questions regarding the parameters and how to change them arise. \
 If a parameter is not chosen its value will revert to its standard value chosen in the parameter template.
 These templates can be found at `model/scenarios/box_grid.py`, together with their unit conversion.